 Will sleep training have any damage on my baby's brain?

 No, sleep training is a short term method to support your baby fall asleep more automously and stay asleep for longer stretches.
 Many studies have proved that only long term cronic stress (like child abuse or maternal depression) is toxic for a child and could affect brain circuit and disrupt the normal development of a child.

 I was born and raised in a society where being a mother was the most noble and worth sacrificing mission on Earth.
 I love children and I have always liked to take care of them even before becoming a mom.
-I am a mother of two kids – my teachers and students at the same time – who help me grow and learn something valuable every day.
+I am a mother of two kids: a teenage boy and a toddler girl – my teachers and students at the same time – who help me grow and learn something valuable every day.